toeverything/blocksuite/examples/react-indexeddb/README.md

 This example encapsulates the BlockSuite editor and doc collection in React, demonstrating document management within an IndexedDB database.

+Note that here we persist a doc collection with multiple documents in IndexedDB.
+If you only need to save single document, please checkout the minimal [vanilla-indexeddb](../vanilla-indexeddb/) example.

 ## Development

 ```sh